About the Optus-Curtin Centre of Excellence in Artificial Intelligence

 The Optus-Curtin Innovation Alliance leverages synergies between Curtin’s excellent research, teaching and learning capabilities, and Optus’ market-leading technology and infrastructure capabilities.

-It involves the appointment of three Optus Research Fellows to work alongside the Optus Chair in Artificial Intelligence, Professor Brad Yu, and focuses on applying artificial technologies in areas such as regional telecommunications, improving higher education student outcomes and the urban environment, as well as funding for PhD scholarships and student projects.
+It involves the appointment of three Optus Research Fellows to work alongside the Optus Chair in Artificial Intelligence and focuses on applying artificial technologies in areas such as regional telecommunications, improving higher education student outcomes and the urban environment, as well as funding for PhD scholarships and student projects.

 Who are we?